 The Travel and Tourism sector continues to grow at a rapid pace, with the amount of journeys undertaken for leisure and business continuing to increase and the expansion of short breaks and new hospitality enterprises, such as health spas and boutique hotels.
 This expansion has led to a huge demand for a more flexible and skilled work force.
-Tourism is Britain's fifth largest industry; it is the third largest export earner and worth £115 billion a year.
-It employs 2.6 million people and supports over 200,000 small business enterprises.
+Tourism is one of the UK's largest industries with 36.1 million inbound trips made to the UK in 2015, contributing £22.1 billion to the UK economy.

-The aim of the BTEC is that it is vocational; you will only be required to complete work that you would be asked to do in the real world.
-This gives you the opportunity to develop a range of skills and attributes essential for successful performance in working life.
+The aim of the BTEC is that it is vocational; you will be required to complete work that you would be asked to do in the real world.
+This gives you the opportunity to develop skills and attributes essential for successful performance in working life.